MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 If the **Posted Sales Shipment** document contains **Shipping Agent Code** and/or **Package Tracking No.**, this information will be sent to Shopify and to end-customer in the shipping confirmation email.

-Tracking company is populated based on Shipping Agent record in following priorities (from highest to lowest):
+Tracking company is populated based on the Shipping Agent record with the following priorities (from highest to lowest):

 - **Shopify Tracking Company**
 - **Name**